ComposioHQ/composio-fastapi/README.md

         status_code=404, detail={"error": "No connected account found for the user id"}
     )

-# Endpoint: Run the Gmail agent for a given user id and prompt
+# Endpoint: Run the Gmail agent for a given user ID and prompt
 @app.post("/agent")
 def _run_gmail_agent(
     request: RunGmailAgentRequest,
-    composio_client: ComposioClient,
+    composio_client: ComposioClient, # Injected Composio client
-    openai_client: OpenAIClient,  # OpenAI client will be injected as dependency ) -> List[ToolExecutionResponse]:
+    openai_client: OpenAIClient,  # Injected OpenAI client for generating responses ) -> List[ToolExecutionResponse]:
     """
     Run the Gmail agent for a given user id and prompt.
     """
-    # For demonstration, using a default user_id.
-Replace with real user logic in production.
+    # For demonstration, we are using a default user_id.
+Replace this with actual user ID value in production
     user_id = "default"

-    # Validate the user id before proceeding
+    # Validate the user ID before invoking the agent
     user_id = validate_user_id(user_id=user_id, composio_client=composio_client)

     # Run the Gmail agent using Composio and OpenAI